DevelAngel/swayr/README.md

 #### The focus section

-In the `[focus]` section, you can configure the amount of time a window has to keep the focus in order to affect the LRU order.
-If a given window is only briefly focused, e.g. moving the mouse over it on the way to another window, then its position in the LRU order will not be modified.
+In the `[focus]` section, you can configure the amount of time a window has to keep the focus in order to affect the LRU order, the `lockin_delay`.
+If a given window is only briefly focused, e.g., by moving the mouse over it on the way to another window with sway's `focus_follows_mouse` set to `yes` or `always`, then its position in the LRU order will not be modified.

 ### <a id="swayr-version-changes">Version changes</a>